 - Subtasks, Repeat after Completion & Manual sort (GoodTask only)

 List, Day, Week, Month view on each lists

 You start with a list and in that list, you have list, day, week and month views.
 Swiping left/right on list view will let you navigate through lists.
 Swiping on day, week, and month views will let you navigate between dates.

 More flexible and powerful Smart Lists

 Each Reminders list is shown as single list but you can also add custom lists.
 You can choose the type for each list and filter out certain terms.
 You can only show tasks that include or exclude particular texts (tags) and can also choose what Reminders List or Event Calendars should be shown.
 With Smart Lists, you’ll be able to boost your productivity and with multiple/customized lists, you’ll be able to manage your project as you want to get it done successfully.

-Lots of feedback asked for moving tasks.
-On GoodTask 3, you’ll be able to move things up and down on most of the places.
+On GoodTask, you can move things up and down on most of the places.
 Long tap an item and it’ll be moved.
 For tasks, properties such as due dates, priorities and lists will dynamically change according to the place you drop the task.
-If it has same properties, it’ll save some text snippets on notes field to save the status (check GoodTask 3 only things below).
+If it has same properties, it’ll save some text snippets on notes field to save the status (check GoodTask only things below).

 Unlimited Quick Actions & Bulk actions